All Collections

 Updated over a week ago

 Why set up Locations??
-To learn more about the importance of locations, and how they are used in iCat, watch this Location Overview video.
-Then, scroll down to begin learning how to setup your locations.
+To learn more about the importance of locations and how they are used in iCat, watch this Location Overview video.
+Then, scroll down to begin learning how to set up your locations.

 Locations overview course for users new to inventory software: